preciofishbone/OmniaDocsG2/working-with-events/copy-event/index.rst

 2. Choose what to do and enter settings if needed.

+For a draft copy of the event page, no settings are needed.

 .. image:: copy-event-2.png

 For Daily, you can set the following: